xfac11/Modern_portfolio/content/en/blog/oil-spillage.md

 ## Particle system
-The system needed to be on the GPU for the fast performance and to use the GPU for this I needed to learn how to use compute shaders.
-For this
-I had a book **Practical Rendering & Computation with Direct3D 1** that taught me how to use them and call them from the CPU side with DirectX11.
+The system needed to be on the GPU for fast performance and for this I needed to learn how to use compute shaders.
+For this I had a book **Practical Rendering & Computation with Direct3D 1** that taught me how to use them and call them from the CPU side with DirectX11.
 The book also had a section with particle systems which I could use for inspiration.